TokenBender/playtorch/pending_ideas.md

    - Techniques to avoid loops through vectorization.
    - Understanding strides and memory layout for memory efficiency.

+7. **Random Sampling**
+   - Generating random numbers and samples from various distributions.
+   - Using `np.random` for simulations and statistical modeling.

 ## PyTorch

 1. **Tensors**